jenglund/rlship-tools/README.md

 ### Phase 2: Handler and Service Layer (IN PROGRESS)

-1. **Activity Handlers** (Week 3-4)
+1. **Activity Handlers** (COMPLETED)
-   - Increase coverage for ListActivities (0% → 80%)
+   - ✅ Increase coverage for ListActivities (0% → 80%)
-   - Write tests for AddOwner, RemoveOwner, ListOwners (0% → 80%)
+   - ✅ Write tests for AddOwner, RemoveOwner, ListOwners (0% → 80%)
-   - Increase coverage for UnshareActivity (0% → 80%)
+   - ✅ Increase coverage for UnshareActivity (0% → 80%)
-   - Enhance tests for ShareActivity and ListSharedActivities
+   - ✅ Enhance tests for ShareActivity and ListSharedActivities

-2. **List Handlers** (Week 4-5)
+2. **List Handlers** (IN PROGRESS)
-   - Write tests for UpdateList and DeleteList (0% → 80%)
+   - ✅ Write tests for UpdateList and DeleteList (0% → 80%)
-   - Write tests for AddListItem, GetListItems, UpdateListItem, RemoveListItem (0% → 80%)
+   - ✅ Write tests for AddListItem, GetListItems, UpdateListItem, RemoveListItem (0% → 80%)
-   - Increase coverage for GetSharedLists (0% → 80%)
+   - ✅ Increase coverage for GetSharedLists (0% → 80%)
    - Enhance tests for SyncList and other sync-related operations

 3. **Tribe Handlers** (Week 5)